5 Popular FCA Regulated Brokers UK – Compare Licensed Brokers

 |Plus500||£0||£0||0.6 pips||£10 per month after 3 months||None|

 Ready to start trading with an FCA broker?
-We’ll show you how to get started with eToro, which offers a wide variety of assets, 0% commission trading, and advanced charting and research tools.
+We’ll show you how to get started with a broker of your choice.

 Step 1: Open an Account

-To begin, head to eToro’s website and click ‘Join Now’ to open a new account.
+To begin, head to your preferred trading platform’s website and click ‘Join Now’ to open a new account.
 You can create an account with your email, or use your Google or Facebook login.
 The FCA requires that new users verify their identity before they can start depositing and withdrawing funds.
-So, you’ll need to verify your identity in order to get started with eToro.
+So, you’ll need to verify your identity in order to get started.
 Just upload a copy of your driver’s license or passport and a copy of a recent bill that shows your address to complete this step online.

 Step 2: Fund Your Account

-Next, fund your new account. eToro requires a minimum deposit of £140, which you can pay by debit or credit card, bank transfer, PayPal, Neteller, or Skrill.
+Next, fund your new account.
+There are often minimum deposit requirements, which can be paid by debit or credit card, bank transfer, PayPal, Neteller, or Skrill.
 Card and e-wallet transfers are available for trading immediately.

-Now you’re ready to start trading with eToro.
-From your account dashboard, enter the name of a stock, forex pair, commodity, or another financial instrument that eToro offers.
-Click ‘Trade’ to open a new order form.
+From your account dashboard, enter the name of a stock, forex pair, commodity, or another financial instrument that your preferred broker offers.

 In the order form, enter how much money you want to trade.
 Depending on whether you’re buying an asset outright or trading CFDs, you can choose to apply leverage to your trade.
 Then select a stop loss price and take profit price, if desired, and click ‘Open Position’ to execute your trade.

-Choosing the best FCA regulated broker in the UK is important to ensure you get a safe and reliable trading experience.
-FCA regulated brokers follow all UK government regulations around trading and are required to follow rules designed to protect retail traders.
-The FCA is one of the top financial watchdogs in the world and its regulations and standards are designed to keep the online trading environment as safe as possible.
+Choosing a FCA regulated broker in the UK is important to ensure you get a safe and reliable trading experience.
+FCA-regulated brokers follow all UK government regulations around trading and are required to follow rules designed to protect retail traders.
+The FCA is one of the leading financial watchdogs in the world and its regulations and standards are designed to keep the online trading environment as safe as possible.